Dilarian/Alchemy/README.md

 Hi!
 This is my first job.
-The training project was developed to study the interaction of backend and Redux
+The training project was developed to study the interaction of backend and Redux.
+Now backend is dead, see the code

 # Getting Started with Create React App